aschult5/primal/README.md

 Interactive mode allows you to manually test new cases, before they're automated.

-## Why require a specific command-line argument to have 64-bit & 128-bit support?
+## Why am I passing a magic number?
 GCC does not support 128bit integer literals.
 It has to be input somehow, and user-input is the easiest.
+Don't betray primal's trust.

 ## How it works
 ### Primality Testing